-A traditional surrogacy is one where the surrogate’s egg is used, and combined with the intended father’s sperm.
-Traditional surrogacy, which is also referred to as genetic surrogacy, is governed under Florida Statute 63.213.
-The agreement that will be drafted between the parties will be called a Preplanned Adoption Agreement, since the volunteer mother is genetically related to the child due to her egg being used.
+Traditional Surrogacy in Florida is referred to as genetic surrogacy, governed under Florida Statute 63.213.
+It is where the surrogate’s egg is used, and combined with the intended father’s sperm.
+The agreement that will be drafted between the parties will be called a Pre-planned Adoption Agreement, since the volunteer mother is genetically related to the child due to her egg being used.

 Although a volunteer mother rescinding her consent to adoption is rare, it is still important to include various provisions in the Preplanned Adoption Agreement to prepare for the breach.
 Karen Persis has represented parties involved in traditional surrogacy, and understands the nuances of such an agreement.

 Attorney Karen Persis represents clients throughout the State of Florida, including the cities of Miami, Jacksonville, Tampa, Orlando, St. Petersburg and more.